A CLEAR BOWL WITH ORANGES AND PEARS, BLUE STETHASCOPE , ORANGES, AND A GLUCOMETERPre-Diabetes, CDC, Nutrition

 Women may experience additional, unique symptoms due to prediabetes, often linked to hormonal imbalances and their impact on insulin resistance.
 Key symptoms include:

-• Polycystic ovary syndrome (PCOS): While not a symptom of prediabetes per se, women with PCOS have a higher risk of developing prediabetes.
+• Polycystic ovary syndrome (PCOS): While not a symptom of prediabetes per say, women with PCOS have a higher risk of developing prediabetes.
 Symptoms include irregular menstrual cycles, excess hair growth, and weight gain.

 • Yeast infections: High levels of glucose in the blood can promote yeast growth, leading to frequent infections.